eam-00/Util-scripts/README.md

 ## check-disk-usage.sh
 Checks a disk or partition and if the usage goes above the PERCENTAGE it prints a warning.
 I use this script executed via [Monit](https://mmonit.com/monit/) to get email warnings when the available drive space reaches the specified threshold.

+## check-proc.sh
+Checks if a process is running or not.
+Useful with Monit if the monitored process doesn't write a PID.